Dragan Džajić

 Dragan Džajić (Драган Џајић; born 30 May 1946) is a Serbian football administrator and former player who is the current president of the Football Association of Serbia from 14 March 2023.

 Džajić is widely considered to be one of the best footballers to emerge from the former Yugoslavia, and one of the greatest left wingers of all time.
-Džajić was known for his crosses, passes, dribbling with great pace, natural technique and his left footed free kicks.
+He was known for his crosses, passes, dribbling, natural technique, and his left-footed free kicks.

 In November 2003, to celebrate UEFA's Jubilee, Džajić was selected as the Golden Player of Serbia and Montenegro by the Football Association of Serbia and Montenegro as their most outstanding player of the past 50 years.

 Club career

-Born on 30 May 1946, in the small town of Ub, 60 kilometres outside Belgrade, Džajić's football career (1961–1978) was spent primarily with Red Star Belgrade.
+Born on 30 May 1946 in the small town of Ub, 60 kilometeres outside Belgrade, Džajić's football career (1961–1978) was spent primarily with Red Star Belgrade.
 A left winger, his career with the club spanned 590 games and 287 goals by winning five league titles and four Yugoslavian Cups.
 In 1969, Džajić received the Sport newspaper's Golden Badge award for Yugoslavia's best athlete.
 He is considered to have been one of the most important players in the history of the club and is one of only five players to have been awarded the Zvezdine zvezde status.

 Red Star Belgrade

 Early starter

 Džajić was plucked from the relative obscurity of his local club, FK Jedinstvo, by Red Star Belgrade youth coach Miljan Miljanić, spending two years in the club's youth system.

 Though only 17 years and 8 days of age, Džajić was handed his first team debut by head coach Miša Pavić in a Yugoslav First League match against FK Budućnost Titograd on 8 June 1963, which finished 0–0.
 It was the last week of the 1962–63 league season with FK Partizan already clinching the league championship and Red Star hovering in 7th place, out of European spots.
 The match was played at Omladinski Stadium at Karaburma because Red Star's famous home Marakana was in the final construction stages.

-Džajić started out as a left-back but it was further up the flank that he made his impact.
+Džajić started out as a left-back, but it was further up the flank that he made his impact.
 An expert dribbler, his left foot provided a constant stream of goals for teammate Vojin Lazarević.
-Džajić was rewarded with championship medals in 1964, 1968, 1969, 1970 and 1973, while he lifted the cup in 1964, 1968, 1970 and 1971.
+Džajić was rewarded with championship medals in 1964, 1968, 1969, 1970, and 1973, while he lifted the cup in 1964, 1968, 1970, and 1971.

 Semi-final defeat

-European Champion Clubs' Cup success very nearly came his way too.
-In the 1970–71 season, Red Star Belgrade reached the semi-finals of the top continental club competition, and beat Panathinaikos FC 4–1 in the first leg in Belgrade.
+European Cup success very nearly came his way too.
+In the 1970–71 season, Red Star Belgrade reached the semi-finals of the top continental club competition and beat Panathinaikos 4–1 in the first leg in Belgrade.
 Džajić was suspended for the return in Athens, however, which the Greek team won 3–0 to go through on away goals.